Elective courses

 Description: Molecular mechanisms involved in signal transduction.
 The action of cytokines, growth factors, and neurotransmitters.
 Protein kinases and protein phosphatases.
 Organization and functioning dynamics of intracellular cell signaling modules.
 Protein-protein interaction.
 Regulation of the activity of enzymes, cytoskeletal proteins, receptors, anchoring proteins, ion channels, and transcription factors through phosphorylation mechanisms.
 Role of these mechanisms in the regulation of cellular activities related to development, cell death, cytotoxicity, cytoprotection, and neuroplasticity.

-BQA510042 – Methylglyoxal metabolism and associated pathologies
+BQA510042 – Methylglyoxal Metabolism and Associated Pathologies

-Credit Hours: 04 (60 class hours)
+Credit Hours: 4 (60 class hours)

 Instructor: